 Each academic year’s educational curriculum starts with 10 weeks of Emergency lecture series to get incoming PGY-2s and PGY-1s well versed in recognizing neurologic emergencies and managing them appropriately.
-Unique to our curriculum is an advanced simulation lab for neurologic exam, stroke codes and patented Pupils simulator for neuro-ophthalmologic emergencies.
+Unique to our curriculum is an advanced simulation lab for advanced neurologic exam, stroke codes, status epilepticus, and patented Pupils simulator for neuro-ophthalmologic emergencies.

-Faculty from Neurology, basic neurosciences, guest speakers are invited to give grand rounds, every Thursday.
-One case-based resident -driven grand rounds each month.
+Faculty from Neurology, basic neurosciences and guest speakers are invited to give grand rounds every Thursday.
+One case-based grand rounds for each resident in their final year.

 NEUROLOGY LECTURE SERIES

 Protected didactic time every Thursday for 2 hrs.
 Curriculum is organized into blocks and spans 18 months to ensure repetition with updates during 3 years of Neurology training.
 Lectures and grand rounds are recorded to be accessed anytime in Canvas© platform.

 EEG LECTURE SERIESBeing a comprehensive epilepsy center with access to advanced diagnostics and varied patient population, we have ample opportunities to get in-depth exposure to EEG and epilepsy.
 We have designed a parallel learning track with patient-based neuro-electrophysiology lectures and “EEG/EMG rounds” every Wednesday.

 QUIPSQuality improvement and patient safety lectures encompassing a non-judgmental, root cause analysis and in-depth review of existing practices and policies as well as discussions to implement new protocols if necessary.
 These sessions are led by Neuro-hospitalist and patient safety director.